-In 2017 I traveled around Iran independently, on my own.
+In 2017 I traveled to Iran independently, on my own.
 It’s a fascinating country, very different from how media portrays it.
 While I was able to travel around the country on my own due to my EU passport, even if you’re from the UK or US and require to do an organized tour you could hire a guide and create your own itinerary.
-So not all it lost! 🙂
+So not all is lost! 🙂

 Many blogs are blocked in Iran, so if your VPN isn’t working for some reason you won’t be able to access the article again.
 Fortunately, my website isn’t blocked, so you can access my articles when you’re already in Iran as well.

 Tips for Traveling to Iran & Things to Know Before You Go

 1. Iranians Aren’t Arabs

-One of the most important thing to remember is that Iranians aren’t Arabs, they’re Persian.
+One of the most important things to remember is that Iranians aren’t Arabs, they’re Persian.
 They speak Farsi (and other dialects), not Arabic, and some people might feel offended if you great them with Arabic words.